-To insert NULL (instead of empty string), select Set Value To on the shortcut menu, and then click NULL.
-Alternatively, press CTRL+0.
+To insert NULL (instead of empty string), select Set Value To -> Null on the shortcut menu.
+You can also use the CTRL+0 key combination.

-To add a new record, select the Append option on the shortcut menu or click the Append button under the grid.
-To delete a record from the grid, select the Delete option on the shortcut menu or click the Delete button under the grid or press the CTRL+DELETE keys.
+To add a new record, select the Append option from the shortcut menu or click the Append button under the grid.
+To delete a record from the grid, select the Delete option on the shortcut menu or click the ’-‘ button under the grid, or press CTRL+DELETE keys.

-To copy and paste cell values, use the corresponding options on the shortcut menu.
+To copy and paste cell values, use the corresponding options from the shortcut menu.

 You can easily select and copy the data just like cells in a spreadsheet.
 Do either of these actions:

-Some queries return read-only data, for example, queries with aggregate functions (count, avg etc.), or data, retrieved from non-updatable views.
-Such data cannot be edited.
+Some queries return read only data, for example, queries with aggregate functions (count, avg etc.), or data, retrieved from non-updatable views.
+Such data can’t be edited.
 It is also impossible to edit the result of executing of the script with several select statements.